-Debbie Eschoe is an Artist, Fine Art Photographer and Print-Maker based in Brooklyn.
+Debbie Eschoe is a Brooklyn based Photographer and Artisan.
 She was born in Jamaica but moved to New York City with her family when she was twelve years old.

 She is a graduate of Brooklyn College where she studied Film Photography.

 After graduation Debbie worked as a Graphic and Website Designer while honing her skills as both Photographer and Print-Maker.
-She uses a a variety of mediums – color pencils, beeswax, platinum & palladium solutions, digital manipulations, acrylics, watercolor paints just to name a few to create her art.
+In addition to her camera, she works with a variety of mediums – paints, color pencils, beeswax, platinum & palladium solutions just to name a few to create her art.

 Her Fine Art work consists of one of a kind and Limited Edition Giclée Prints, Platinum/Palladium Prints, Hand-Color Photography Prints, Encaustics and Mixed Media works of art.